-How to Do a Contractor License Check | Block Guides
+How to Pick a General Contractor for Your Project | Block Guides

 When you're planning a home renovation, having a contractor site visit is a big step on your renovation path.
 It's like planning an exciting adventure where you get to make your home dreams come true.
 By preparing the right way, this meeting can become the start of a successful journey to improve your living space.
 In this guide, we'll help you get ready for a contractor site visit, making sure you feel confident and excited as you move forward.